CBS Mornings: Development

 CBS announced in January 2021 that Shawna Thomas had been hired as the new executive producer of CBS This Morning, filling a role that had been vacant for several months.
 In May 2021, CBS announced that the program would relocate from the CBS Broadcast Center to a new studio at parent company ViacomCBS' headquarters at One Astor Plaza in Times Square, previously the longtime home of MTV's Total Request Live.

-In early August, the network confirmed that retired NFL player Nate Burleson would join the program as a co-anchor, replacing Mason, who would move into a new role as a culture correspondent for the network.
-Along with the studio move, this led to speculation that CBS was seeking to revamp the program to be patterned after Good Morning America, which is also based in Times Square and has a former NFL player, Michael Strahan, among its cast.
+In August 2021, the network confirmed that retired NFL player Nate Burleson would join the program as a co-host, replacing Anthony Mason, who would move into a new role as a culture correspondent for the network.
+Along with the studio move, this led to speculation that CBS was seeking to revamp the program to be patterned after Good Morning America, which was also based (at the time) in Times Square and has a former NFL player, Michael Strahan, among its cast.
 However, executive producer Thomas denied that the program was moving towards soft news.

-On August 31, CBS announced the reformatted CBS Mornings would debut with its new studio and anchor lineup on Tuesday, September 7, the day after Labor Day.
+On August 31, 2021, CBS announced the reformatted CBS Mornings would debut with its new studio and host lineup on Tuesday, September 7, 2021.
 CBS Mornings debuted with a refreshed version of the set constructed for CBS' 2020 election coverage, which originated from the same studio.

+On Monday, September 29, 2025, CBS Mornings moved to Studio 57 in the CBS Broadcast Center.